 Engenious Design thinks broadly about how aesthetic considerations should be applied through form, styling, and CMF strategy.
 We consider a broad range of stakeholders in pursuit of inclusive design that performs for everyone.
 Ergonomic considerations such as body geometry data that inform suitable proportions and size of the device’s form.
 Engenious Design also incorporates insights for users’ age, cognitive abilities, physical health, and physical ability.

 Alignment to user scenarios and our understanding of the medical use environment uncovers additional key needs, activities, and features that impact design decisions.
 All these help unlock user experiences – improving new user onboarding, reducing patient/clinician stress, and meeting mandated FDA requirements that allow distribution of medical devices in the US and EU.

 Applying a human-centered approach brings a much-needed human element to technology in the medical device industry.
-Form, styling, and CMF strategy established by this background research and understanding improves medical device performance and increases overall perception of quality.
-Allowing Engenious to create reliable and dependable experiences customers will prefer for years to come and lead to a strong brand identity in the market.
+Form, styling, and CMF strategy established by this background research and understanding improve medical device performance and increases the overall perception of quality.
+Allowing Engenious to create reliable and dependable experiences customers will prefer for years to come and lead to strong brand identity in the market.

 HOW INDUSTRIAL DESIGN TRENDS FOR THE MEDICAL INDUSTRY VARIES FROM CONSUMER PRODUCTS